Samsung/tizen-docs/docs/application/dotnet/guides/security/secure-repository.md

     ```

 <a name="save_get_remove_certs"></a>
-## Saving, Getting, or Removing a Certificate
+## Save, get, or remove a certificate

-To store, retrieve, or remove a client's certificates from the key manager:
+To store, retrieve, or remove a client's certificates from the key manager, follow these steps:

 -   Save a new certificate by using the `Save()` method of the [Tizen.Security.SecureRepository.CertificateManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Security.SecureRepository.CertificateManager.html) class: